 Teaching Philosophy

-1. Conscientious Theatre Practices create learning environments conducive to cultural awareness and competency.
+Conscientious Theatre Practices create learning environments conducive to equitable learning and cultural competency.
+Consent-based practices encourage students with intersectional identities to participate fully learning.

-3. We students of theatre learn best through kinesthesis or the principle of learning by doing.
+Students of theatre learn best through kinesthesis or the principle of learning by doing.
+Active learning strategies and quality feedback encourage positive student outcomes on portfolio-based work.

-4. Failure is a necessary part of learning.
+Failure is a necessary part of learning.
 We must allow new endeavors to be difficult and feel awkward.
 Patience, perseverance, and routine study are how we develop mastery.
+Mastery leads to improvisation, and personal aesthetic emerges.

-5. Theatre is storytelling.
+Theatre is storytelling.
 Theatrical designers advance the storytelling through the manifestation of abstracts such as concepts, feelings, and relationships.
-Costume and makeup designers collaborate with performers to express these abstracts.
-Renderings are our common language, the elements of design our alphabet.
+Costume and makeup designers and technicians collaborate with performers to express these abstracts.

-6. Theatre is fully Art and fully Business.
-Without organizational structures and hard deadlines, we cannot have freedom to create.
+Theatre is fully Art and fully Business.
+Organizational structures and deadlines enable creative freedom.

 Curating an Anti-Racist Theatre Course